KSPModdingLibs/KSPBuildTools/docs/migration.md

 ```

 If your mod *does not* use a `packages.config` file, you can migrate your workflows on Github runners to use Ubuntu 24.04 or later.

+### {gha:action}`assemble-release`:

+The assemble release action no longer runs `upload-artifact`.
+You need to run this step separately.

+Additionally, the `artifact-path` output was split into `artifact-zip-path` and `artifact-dir-path` containing paths to a zip file and directory respectively.
+Use the correct one depending on if you want a directory or a zip.

 ## Library